A denim company with influence.

 Going to work is where your ‘work family’ are, and having to communicate virtually during the pandemic was tough.
 People need to be around other people - even introverts who work in a shed like David!

-The most prominent thing David has learnt during the pandemic is that all those interpersonal things (like banter and small talk), which we don’t really think matter…
+The most profound thing David has learnt during the pandemic is that all those interpersonal things (like banter and small talk), which we don’t really think matter…

 When you sell something for money, you suddenly realise the money is not that important to you.